openoakland/OakCrime-Decommissioned/OVERVIEW_SHOWCRIME.md

 Show Crime
 ==========

 `Below are notes for each file in showCrime that can help when understanding the codebase for Show Crime.
-(This is still incomplete please fill in the blanks, correct mistakes, or change format for better readability.)`
+(This is still incomplete please fill in the blanks, correct mistakes, or change format for better readability.)
+ Also, documentation for understanding the data can be found at the following link: http://rikiwiki.electronicartifacts.com/opd-crime-statistics/its-showcrime
+`

 - admin.py